[2026 Latest Edition] Complete Preparation Guide for the Kendo First Dan Promotion Examination Written Test | 30 Questions and Sample Answers

 Summary: The path to passing the first dan

-The Kendo 1st Dan promotion examination differs from the kyu examination in that it involves a written test, which is an additional element.
+The Kendo 1st Dan promotion examination differs from the kyu examination in that it includes a new element, a written test.
 However, if you thoroughly understand the 30 questions and sample answers introduced in this article and practice them in your daily training, it is not difficult at all.

 🎯 Three mindsets to pass